*I am in the process of redesigning this section to include notes and many more high-res shots*

 MacPhail was appointed architect and clerk of works to the Duke of Westminster, and the family relocated to Shaftesbury, where several of his family were born.
 He eventually returned to Scotland, setting up home in Edinburgh, and it was here that he composed the song An t-sobhrach Mhuileach (The Mull Primrose).
 In 1859, MacPhail was awarded a prize given by the Edinburgh Celtic Society for an essay on the Highland Clearances.
 He also wrote the autobiographical Callum a' Ghlinne (Callum of the Glen).

 The road meets and runs alongside the south-westerly arm of Loch Spelve (above), within a stone's throw of the water's edge.
-Otters are supposedly fairly common here although I didn't see any during the drive.
+Otters are supposedly fairly common although I`ve never encountered any during numerous drives here.
 In summer, many birds including Oystercatcher, Common Sandpiper, Ringed Plover, Meadow and Rock Pipits, Wheatear, Pied and Grey Wagtails all breed here.
 Swallows and Starlings nest in the derelict buildings.
 In winter, Loch Spelve holds good numbers of waders and waterfowl including all three species of Diver.

 The road continues west along the north side of Loch Uisg.
 This freshwater loch lies in the picturesque wooded valley that connects Loch Spelve and Loch Buie and in spring and autumn this section must be one of the most colourful stretches of road on the island.
 In springtime into early summer this section of the route is lined with masses of Rhododendrons which thrive not only on the narrow ground between road and loch but cover the lower slopes of the adjacent hillsides.